Inverting Data Transformations via Diffusion Sampling

 \section{Experiments}

-We evaluate TIED on (i) a synthetic sampling problem on a high-dimensional Lie group; (ii) two image classification problems using a trained convolutional neural network under unknown affine and homography (perspective) transformations; and (iii) two partial differential equations (PDEs) solving problems using trained neural operators under unknown Lie point symmetry transformations. \draft{Supplementary experimental results are provided in \cref{apd:experiment}.}
+We evaluate TIED on (i) a synthetic sampling problem on a high-dimensional Lie group; (ii) two image classification problems using a trained convolutional neural network under unknown affine and homography (perspective) transformations; and (iii) two partial differential equations (PDEs) solving problems using trained neural operators under unknown Lie point symmetry transformations.
+Efficiency, cost-accuracy tradeoff, and ablation analysis can be found in \cref{apd:experiment}.